 When Your Baby Should Stop Drinking Formula (And How to Make the Transition)

-You've probably conducted extensive research to find and choose the best formula for your baby.
+You probably conducted extensive research to find and choose the best formula for your baby, and it worked well!
 But before you know it, your little one is not-so-little, and you may begin to wonder: